Retail Employees Superannuation Pty Limited (Trustee) is the trustee of the Retail Employees Superannuation Trust ('Rest' or 'the Fund').

 The purpose of this document is to set out the policy adopted by the Trustee in relation to the exercise of voting and proxy rights with respect to the Fund's investments.

-The Trustee is required by law to act in the best interests of Rest members when exercising its duties and powers.
-More specifically, the Trustee has a responsibility to act in members’ best interests as a whole, and must not favour the interest of one group of members over another.
+The Trustee is required by law to act in the best financial interests of Rest members when exercising its duties and powers.
+More specifically, the Trustee has a responsibility to act in members’ best financial interests as a whole, and must not favour the interest of one group of members over another.
 In addition, the Trustee has a duty to promote the financial interests of Rest members who are invested in the MySuper investment option.

 Given the diverse membership of Rest and the Trustee's duty to act impartially between different groups of members, the Trustee believes that its duty requires it to focus on growing the retirement savings of its members.
-Therefore, the guiding principle of this Policy is that voting rights should be exercised and proxy votes should be cast in a manner that seeks to improve the long term investment performance of the Fund.
+Therefore, the guiding principle of this Policy is that voting rights should be exercised and proxy votes should be cast in a manner that seeks to improve the long-term investment performance of the Fund.

 The role of Rest's investment managers

 Investment managers are expected to exercise all corporate actions and voting rights unless the Trustee makes a direction, in which case, the investment manager must exercise the corporate action or voting right in accordance with the Trustee’s direction.
-The Trustee maintains the ability to direct investment managers in relation to the exercise of proxy voting and corporate actions but will only do so where it is deemed to be in the best interest of Rest’s members.
+The Trustee maintains the ability to direct investment managers in relation to the exercise of proxy voting and corporate actions but will only do so where it is deemed to be in the best financial interest of Rest’s members.

 Process for exercising voting rights and casting proxy votes

 In managing the assets of Rest, the external investment managers that have been appointed to manage the Australian and overseas equities portfolios of the Fund are authorised to exercise any voting rights in respect of the Fund's investments.
-Where, in the manager’s view, the issue on which the manager is voting may potentially have an impact on future shareholder returns, the manager is required to exercise the voting right in a manner that is consistent with the best interests of Rest members.
+Where, in the manager’s view, the issue on which the manager is voting may potentially have an impact on future shareholder returns, the manager is required to exercise the voting right in a manner that is consistent with the best financial interests of Rest members.

 The Trustee’s approach involves the selection of active investment managers who have different investment styles and philosophies.
 The Trustee employs multiple investment managers because it believes in the benefits of diversification and we expect that from time to time managers will have differing views.
 It is therefore expected that there will be occasions when managers will have differing views with regards to the exercise of votes.
-It should be noted that historically, there has been a high degree of uniformity in the actions taken.

 Process for monitoring and reporting on investment manager voting decisions